Course Syllabus - Nonlinear Dynamics and Chaos

 Exams and Grades:

-There will be three exams for this course.
+There will be two exams for this course.
 The material and the tentative dates for the exams are given below:

 Exam